Trump seeks border wall, crackdown on unaccompanied minors for 'Dreamer' deal

 HARD LINE

-Trump's suggestion after a meeting with Democratic leaders Chuck Schumer in the Senate and Nancy Pelosi in the House of Representatives that wall funding would not have to be part of a DACA fix alarmed some of his supporters.
+Trump's suggestion after a meeting with Schumer and Pelosi that wall funding would not have to be part of a DACA fix alarmed some of his supporters.

 A White House official told Reuters on Sunday the principles were a guide for the legislative process it hopes Republicans and Democrats will take up.